Skip to main content

 A century ago, around 100,000 elephants roamed across the vast lands of Asia.

 But today, this is no longer the case.
-According to estimates from the International Union for Conservation of Nature, there are likely less than 50,000 individuals estimated in the wild, inhabiting a mere 5% of their original range in 13 countries.
+According to estimates from the International Union for Conservation of Nature, there are likely fewer than 50,000 individuals estimated in the wild, inhabiting a mere 5% of their original range in 13 countries.
 Huge swathes of forest have been destroyed to make way for human settlements, replaced by rapidly expanding infrastructure and endless fields of crops in just decades.
 With their habitats shrinking, elephants encounter people more frequently, leading to conflicts that often impact both wildlife and communities.
-The climate crisis also exacerbates impacts on elephants.
+Climate change also exacerbates impacts on elephants.

 But amidst this adversity, a network of people has come together to find solutions to understand, restore, protect, and sustainably coexist with these magnificent animals.